karthickRajesh/Selenium/README.md

 ## Will be practicing below cases

--How to initiate a brower and close it (cross browser) -How to Login to a webpage
+-How to initiate a brower and close it (cross browser) --- Done -How to Login to a webpage
 -How to Login to Webpage using Page Object Model
 -How to Login to Webpage using Page Object Model using page Factory